bertofurth/Seagate-Central-Samba/README_FIRMWARE_UPGRADE_METHOD.md

 # README_FIRMWARE_UPGRADE_METHOD.md

-# NOTICE : THIS PROCEDURE IS UNDER REVIEW.
-Many people have contacted me recently about issues in this procedure, especially in regards to kernel upgrades.

-I am aware of the issue.
-I am in the process of fixing it.
-Check back in a few days time.
-Hopefully by September 2022 the process will be fixed and improved.

-Thanks for your understanding!!

 ## Summary
 This is a guide that describes how to generate a custom firmware update for a Seagate Central NAS.
 This is primarily done to install a modern,